lint-staged/lint-staged/README.md

 </details>

-### Use environment variables with linting commands
+### Use environment variables with task commands

 <details>
   <summary>Click to expand</summary>

-Linting commands _do not_ support the shell convention of expanding environment variables.
+Task commands _do not_ support the shell convention of expanding environment variables.
 To enable the convention yourself, use a tool like [`cross-env`](https://github.com/kentcdodds/cross-env).

 For example, here is `jest` running on all `.js` files with the `NODE_ENV` variable being set to `"test"`: